 You might have a job lined up in New York City.
 Maybe you’ve just graduated and can now move across the country to be with your long-distance boyfriend.
 Or maybe LA was always a dream, something you’d set your sight on when you were younger, and now you’re ready to make it a reality.
 Or maybe you’re just really done living in Nowhere, Nebraska.
 Whatever the case, you’re willing to see some new flashing lights, meet some cultured people, and move to the big city!
+You will need some professional long distance movers for help also.
 Well, at least you will be after reading this.

 Stage One: Realize Why You Want to Move